zhang699/nginx-rtmp/README.md

-# RUN
+RUN
+---
 ```bash
 git clone
 docker-compose build
 docker-compose up
 ```
-## See HLS Content
+See HLS Content
+---
-Uncomment HTL configuration below lines and if you want to see from localhost:8080/index.html
+Uncomment HTL configuration in nginx.conf  below lines and re-type ```docker-compose up```and you can see content in localhost:8080/index.html

 ```
     #hls on;